 Now the fun part, making the lotion!
 First, prep your workstation by wiping down the area with a disinfectant.
 Place all supplies that you will be using at the workstation.
 Remember always to wash your hands and put on your gloves.
 You will need to sterilize all utensils by wiping them down with Rubbing Alcohol or Vodka.

 Heat all oils and emulsifying wax in a double boiler.
 Place a candy thermometer on the side and bring the temperature to 150 degrees.
 While the emulsifying wax is melting, in another double boiler, you will heat the aloe.
 When both the oil and aloe reach 150 degrees F, remove both oil and aloe from heat.

 Begin incorporating the water into the oil.
-Place a stick blender into the oil and start blending.
+Next, place a stick blender into the oil and start blending.
 Slowly dispense the liquid aloe into the oil.
 Soon an emulsion will form.
 After about 2 minutes or when the mixture is thoroughly blended, add the essential oils, and blend until incorporated.

 If your lotion is too thick at the end formulation, you can thin it with a small amount of rose water.
-After you have become familiar with the lotion-making process, you can add peptides or other ingredients in the cool-down phase for future batches.
+After becoming familiar with the lotion-making process, you can add peptides or other ingredients in the cool-down phase for future batches.

-Place a funnel inside an airless bottle and fill with small amounts until full.
+Place a funnel inside an airless bottle and fill with small amounts until complete.
 Repeat until all of the product is bottled.
 Set them aside to cool to room temperature.
 Once cool, put the lid on your lotion and place it in the fridge.
-To extend the lotions shelf life, you will need to add a preservative during the appropriate phase.
+To extend the lotions' shelf life, you must add a preservative during the appropriate phase.